 8. The 5GMS Client activates reception of the Media Content.

-5.2 Establish a Unicast Media Downlink Streaming Session
+5.2 Simple Unicast Media Downlink Streaming Session establishment procedure

+5.2.1 General

+This clause describes the simple establishment of a unicast media downlink streaming session as described in Clause 5.1, Steps 4, 5, 6 and 8.
+Note that step 7 is excluded, since the 5GMS Client is not interacting with the Media AF before starting the media streaming session.

-5.2.1 Progressive Download of On-Demand Content
+5.2.2 Progressive Download of On-Demand Content

-This procedure describes the establishment of a Unicast Downlink Streaming Session.
-A streaming session may use DASH format, 3GP File Format (Progressive Download), 3GP Time Text or other (potentially non-3GPP defined) formats.
+This simple procedure describes the establishment of a unicast media downlink streaming session, i.e. with only (optional) basic interactions with the Media AF for Service Access Information acquisition.
+A streaming session may use 3GP File Format (Progressive Download), 3GP Time Text or other (potentially non-3GPP defined) formats.

 Figure 5.2-1: High Level Procedure for progressive download for on-demand media